chriscamacho/gles2framework/README.md

 a similar manner to drawing obj shapes, note you must update the individual point positions optionally using the supplied velocity value for each point

-While it is ok to keep a point cloud around without drawing it for later use when the resources used by the cloud need to be used call freePoint cloud this frees the point cloud structure itself and the associated points data
+While it is ok to keep a point cloud around without drawing it for later use.
+When the resources used by the cloud need to be released call freePoint cloud this frees the point cloud structure itself and the associated points data

 _____